 Gaunt draws on Cromwell's letters and writings but avoids speculation or dramatisation, leaving his personal life largely blank.
-His political motivations and mindset are more clearly revealed, for example his support for civil liberties:
+His political motivations and mindset are more clearly revealed, for example his support for religious freedom:

 "from the early 1640s, when his faith began shaping his political objectives, until his death in 1658, Cromwell consistently made the pursuit of liberty his main goal, repeatedly and emphatically pledging himself to secure 'liberty of conscience and liberty of subjects, two as glorious things to be contended for as any God hath given us'."The result is as much a political history of the English Civil War and the Protectorate as a biography.

 There are no references and just one page of further reading suggestions, making this a book for the general reader rather than a guide for students.
 There is, however, room for a brief historiographical introduction, explaining the paucity of sources and tracing the changes in attitudes to Cromwell over the centuries since his death.